Jennifer Lopez Stuns in Iconic Campaign for Coach x Basquiat Line

-Jennifer Lopez Stuns in Iconic Campaign for the New Coach x Basquiat Collection
+Jennifer Lopez Stuns in Iconic Campaign for the Coach x Basquiat Collection

-Jennifer Lopez looks stunning, stylish and cool in the latest Coach campaign for the fashion brand's new collection, featuring artwork from the late iconic artist, Jean-Michel Basquiat.
-The Coach x Jean-Michel Basquiat collection honors Basquiat and his vision with clothing and accessories that introduce the visionary to a new generation.
+Jennifer Lopez looks stunning, stylish and cool in the latest Coach campaign for the fashion brand's new collection, featuring artwork from the late iconic artist Jean-Michel Basquiat.
+The Coach x Jean-Michel Basquiat collection honors Basquiat and his vision through clothing and accessories that also introduce the visionary to a new generation.

 Styles from the range include Coach's signature leather handbags, jackets, sweatshirts and tees embroidered with Basquiat's iconic imagery and phrases, such as the famous crown.
-This collection is sure to completely sell out in a very short time so if you would like to bring home any of these pieces, we recommend that you shop now.
+This collection is sure to sell out quickly (and some pieces already have), so if you want to bring home any of these pieces, we recommend that you shop now.

 "Basquiat is one of my heroes," said Coach Creative Director Stuart Vevers in a press release.
 "He embodied the creative, inclusive spirit of New York and was a force for change in his community.
 I am proud to celebrate his work and values and help bring them to a new generation.
 I’m also incredibly grateful for the support and trust given to me by Basquiat’s family, and would like to thank them for their help in creating this collection and campaign."

-Some pieces of this Coach x Basquiat collection have already sold out.nThis collection is sure to completely sell out in a very short time so if you would like to bring home any of these pieces, we recommend that you shop now.

-Shop ET Style's favorite pieces from the Coach x Basquiat collection below.
+Shop ET Style's favorite pieces from the Coach x Jean-Michel Basquiat collection below.

 Shoulder bags are all the rage right now, and this ivory color will go with everything in your fall wardrobe.